So you’ve heard it a dozen times, “tweens shouldn’t use tampons,” but is it true?

 - Remember, “slim” and “light” aren’t always the same thing.
 It depends on the material they’re made from.
 A light flow tampon is less absorbent, but “slim tampons” can still have high absorbency.

-- Preteens may also be interested to try “sports” marketed tampons, particularly if they’re active sporty girls.
-The big selling point of these tampons is “leak protection”, they are designed to leak less – though generally many beginners report them feeling more comfortable.
+- Preteens may also be interested in trying “sports” marketed tampons, particularly if they’re active sporty girls.
+The big selling point of these tampons is “leak protection”, they are designed to leak less – though generally, many beginners report them feeling more comfortable.

-- Some tampons come with cardboard applicators which are more environmentally friendly, though may feel a little more uncomfortable for a beginner to use as they’re more rigid..
+- Some tampons come with cardboard applicators which are more environmentally friendly, though they may feel a little more uncomfortable for a beginner to use as they’re more rigid.

 7 Best Easy-to-Use Tampons for Tweens